Swaptoshi/swaptoshi-service/framework/README.md

 	});
 ```

-Browse the Lisk Service Template repo for more examples.
+Browse the Klayr Service Template repo for more examples.

 ## Docs